 On 01 July, 2014, SWOP began operating independently, as a stand‐alone organisation with its own membership base of sex workers and sex worker governing board.
 SWOP Chief Executive Officer Kylie Tattersall said: “This is an exciting and historic moment for SWOP as an organisation, and indeed for sex workers all over the world, as it acknowledges the importance of peer education and the success of community‐led responses to HIV.
 It marks the beginning of a new era.
 Sex workers in NSW can take great pride in the remarkable health outcomes they have achieved and sustained over the years, and I believe SWOP can feel some pride from participating in, contributing to, and continuing to maintain this outstanding outcome, too.”

-NSW can be proud that there has been no recorded case of HIV transmission from sex worker to client, and lower rates of STIs among female sex workers compared to women in the non sex working population.
-This success has been made possible, in large part, through the decriminalisation of the NSW sex industry, allowing sex workers access to vital services and support, regulatorary bodies access to sex workers and sex worker workplaces and sex workers to have access to those regulators.
+NSW can be proud the virtual elimination of HIV transmission within the NSW sex industry, and the sustained the low rates of STIs amongst NSW sex workers.
+This success has been made possible by the continued funding by successive NSW governments of peer education programs, and by decriminalisation of the NSW sex industry, allowing sex workers access to vital services and support, regulatory bodies access to sex workers and sex worker workplaces, and sex workers to have access to those regulators.

-Decriminalisation also enables SWOP to access the majority of sex services premises throughout NSW.
+Decriminalisation enables SWOP to access the majority of sex services premises throughout NSW.

 SWOP's mission is to improve the health of all sex workers in NSW through innovative, holistic, and effective approaches to sexual health, and to improve the protection of their human rights.

 Self-determination for sex workers